nventive/BiometryService/README.md

 | Touch ID     | x                | x       | x       |
 | Fallback PIN | x                | x       | x       |

-On Android according to how the service is instantiate some feature might not be available and will throw errors.
+On Android depending on how the service is instantiated, some features might not be available and will throw errors.

 ### ValidateIdentity

-This method help to authenticate the user by returning an Enum `BiometryResult`.
+This method helps to authenticate the user by returning an Enum `BiometryResult`.
 `_biometryService.ValidateIdentity(ct);`

 ### Encrypt